Advertiser Disclosure

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

-Because of this, many Americans make an effort to fly JetBlue whenever they can.
+Many Americans make an effort to fly JetBlue whenever they can.
 If the price is comparable and the schedule fits with what you need, it makes sense to choose JetBlue for a better experience.

 But as the JetBlue flight network expands and more and more people begin to fly with them, boarding has become more of a challenge.